 I never relied on what most would term ‘talent'.

 That being said, I do believe in I work ethic.

 I have had to suffer more disappointments in attempting greatness than I care to discuss but it is chase that counts.

-The facts are, most often enough what people fail to see, is the countless hours of work these so called ‘talented’ people have put in and endured to be good at what they do.
+People fail to seethe countless hours of work these so called ‘talented' people have put in.

 Do you see the endless outstanding performances being put up by the Kenyan runners?
 They are the hardest working people you will meet.